SVNS: Olympic era and professionalism

 The number of core teams expanded from 12 to 15 for the 2011–12 series.
 Qualification for these places was played out at the 2012 Hong Kong Sevens.
 Canada (returning to core status for the first time since 2008), Spain and Portugal joined the 12 core teams for the next season.
 The Japan event also made a return for the first time since 2001 (lasting until 2015).
 New Zealand continued their dominance by finishing on top.

 Argentina was originally planned to begin hosting a tenth event with Mar Del Plata the venue in the 2012–13 season, giving the tour an event on each continent, but when Argentina joined the Rugby Championship those plans were shelved.
 With the same schedule, New Zealand again were the winners over South Africa.
 They took it again in 2013–14 with Spain the first team to be relegated after finishing last during that season with Japan replacing them.

 Heading into the 2014–15 season, the top four teams qualifying to the 2016 Summer Olympics, with Fiji, South Africa, New Zealand and Great Britain all qualifying through.
 The 2014–15 season and 2015–16 season were won by Fiji – the first time a team other than New Zealand won back-to-back season titles – led by 2015 and 2016 season Dream Team nominee Osea Kolinisau The two seasons also yielded teams winning their first tournaments – the United States won the 2015 London Sevens to finish the season in sixth overall; Kenya won the 2016 Singapore Sevens, and Scotland won the 2016 London Sevens.
 Prior to the 2015–16 season World Rugby did a comprehensive review of all nine tournament hosts and adjusted the schedule, dropping two sites (Japan and Scotland), and adding three sites (France, Singapore and Canada) to the calendar.

 In the 2016–17 series, a dominant and consistent display by South Africa saw them reach the finals of the 2016–17 series rounds on eight occasions, winning five of these.
 As a result, South Africa were series champions with victory in the penultimate round in Paris.
 The season was a qualifier for the 2018 Rugby World Cup Sevens with the top four teams that had not already qualified, coming from this season.
 The teams that made it through to the World Cup via this method were Canada, Argentina, Scotland and Samoa.

 Tournament hosts

-The World Series will consist of seven scheduled tournament stops from the 2024–25 season, which generally fall in the same order and timeframes.
+The World Series will consist of nine scheduled tournament stops from the 2025–26 season, which generally fall in the same order and timeframes.
 From 2020 to 2022, however, several of these events had to be cancelled due to impacts of the COVID-19 pandemic.